AMENDED CONSTITUTION AND BY-LAWS

 Order of Business

 a.
-Presentation of the Colors of the United States of America and Pledge of Allegiance to the United States of America;
+Presentation of the Colors of the United States of America, the State of Israel and the Pledge of Allegiance to the United States of America;

 b.
-Invocation prayer by the Lodge Chaplain in accordance with the Orthodox Jewish Ritual;
+Invocation prayer in accordance with the Orthodox Jewish Ritual;

 c.
 Roll call of officers;